War’s trauma apparent in portraits of Gazan children

 “We envy the people who’ve been killed and have returned to God.
 We envy them because they know their future,” he says.
 “But here, we’re just waiting for our turn.
 Our kids, our mothers, our fathers, our siblings, we’re here waiting our turn.”

-For years, Abdullah Srour lived in a state of constant fear.
+For years, Abdullah Srour, 16, lived in a state of constant fear.
 He’s survived four wars in Gaza, and with each war he grows more afraid, more insular.

 When he was 9, the bedroom where he was sleeping in the Jabaliya refugee camp was hit by a missile, says his mother, Amal Srour.
-The family fled in their pajamas to a U.N.-run school to seek shelter, but when they reached the school it too was hit.
+The family fled in their pajamas to a U.N.-run school to seek shelter, but when they reached the school it, too, was hit.
 They saw people killed and animals dead on the road.

 Abdullah spent four years in therapy.
 With time, he began to enjoy being around friends and leaving the house more, his mother says.